 3. Scare Tactics

 If a contractor tries to scare you into spending your money, walk away.
-They’ll usually come up with some story like, “The paint on your outside is so old that your walls will rot and will need replacing if you don’t fix it immediately.”
-Reputable contractors, even if it’s urgent, will not pressure you with fear.
+They’ll usually come up with some story like, “The paint on your outside is so old that your walls will rot and will need replacing if you don’t fix them immediately.”
+Reputable contractors, even if it’s urgent, will not use fear to pressure you.

 4. One Day Deal